blackjax-devs/sampling-book/book/algorithms/TemperedSMCWithOptimizedInnerKernel.md

     step_size=1e-4, inverse_mass_matrix=inv_mass_matrix, num_integration_steps=1
 )
 ```
 these were fixed across all iterations of SMC.
-The efficiency of an SMC sampler can be improven by
+The efficiency of an SMC sampler can be improved by
 informing the inner kernel parameters using the particles population.
 We can tune one or many inner
 kernel parameters before mutating the particles in step $i$, using the particles outputted by step $i-1$.
-This notebook ilustrates such tuning using IRMH (Independent Rosenbluth Metropolis Hastings) with a multivariate normal proposal distribution.
+This notebook illustrates such tuning using IRMH (Independent Rosenbluth Metropolis-Hastings) with a multivariate normal proposal distribution.

 See Design choice (c) of section 2.1.3 from https://arxiv.org/abs/1808.07730.